dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 From what I built and what its README says:

-- **Conflict resolution.** Core detects and counts conflicts (18) and lets you skip a transaction (15).
+- **Conflict resolution.** Core detects and counts conflicts (Postgres 18) and lets you skip a transaction (Postgres 15).
 It does not resolve them. pglogical has five
   policies: `error`, `apply_remote`, `keep_local`, `last_update_wins`,
   `first_update_wins`, and the timestamp-based ones need `track_commit_timestamp`.
 If your architecture is genuinely multi-active,